anki-eliza/car-racing-game/README.md

 ### 4.Game Over
 - If you collide with an obstacle, the game ends.
-- Press Y → Play again
+- Press Y: Play again
-- Press N → Exit
+- Press N: Exit

 ## Instructions to play the game: